People don’t read online; unless they’re about to spend money—then they scrutinize each word.

 Fuel can example: Say bye-bye to spilled gas with the locking nozzle that won’t leak.

-As HubSpot points out, you can also say “Good-Bye” on your order confirmation page to subconsciously influence that a “good buy” was made.
+As University of Chicago points out, you can also say “Good-Bye” on your order confirmation page to subconsciously influence that a “good buy” was made.

 Don’t go overboard.
 If you use this on every page, it will lose its effect.